-- 1. The uncertainty in SPF was attributed to the radiation-induced flow and thermal effects.
+1. The uncertainty in SPF was attributed to the radiation-induced flow and thermal effects.
 While the radiation-induced flow effect increases with flame radius, the thermal effect was relatively constant.
-The deviation between the LFS defined by planar and spherically propagating flames ( $S{u,0}^{SPF}/S{u,0}^{PREMIX}$ ) was relatively constant disregard to the blend richness for all the mixtures.
+The deviation between the LFS defined by planar and spherically propagating flames ($S{u,0}$ ^{SPF}/ $S{u,0}$ ^{PREMIX}) was relatively constant disregard to the blend richness for all the mixtures.
 For NH3-air flames it was around 15%.
-For NH3/CH4-air flames the deviation increased with ammonia content and reached up to 10% when ENH3=0.3.
-Finally, for NH3/H2-air flames with $E{NH3}$ =0.89, the deviation decreased to around 4%. - 2.
-For stoichiometric and rich NH3-air flames, the initiation effect of flame radius on extrapolation method was considerable for 1 cm</r> R/<2 cm; to avoid employing different extrapolation methods for different mixtures and conditions, the flame radii to do the extrapolation was set to 2 cm R/<3 cm.
-It was also shown that even the nonlinear model is unable to accurately predict the unstretched laminar flame speed for rich NH3-air flames when 1 cm R/<2 cm.
+For NH3/CH4-air flames the deviation increased with ammonia content and reached up to 10% when E{NH3} =0.3.
+Finally, for NH3/H2-air flames with E{NH3} =0.89, the deviation decreased to around 4%.

+- 2. For stoichiometric and rich NH3-air flames, the initiation effect of flame radius on extrapolation method was considerable for 1 cm $< R_f < 2$ cm; to avoid employing different extrapolation methods for different mixtures and conditions, the flame radii to do the extrapolation was set to 2 cm $< R_f < 3$ cm.
+It was also shown that even the nonlinear model is unable to accurately predict the unstretched laminar flame speed for rich NH3-air flames when 1 cm $< R_f < 2$ cm.
 Although a qualitative match was found among the LFS using different mechanisms, they vary quantitatively; this was attributed to the fact that the radiation-induced uncertainty was not accounted for, changing on the basis of the experimental method. - 3.
 For NH3/CH4-air flames, when ammonia content was increased, the radiation-induced uncertainty also increased, phenomenon that can be attributed to the longer residual time of the flame in the combustion chamber.
-NH3/H2-air flames were less affected by the radiation-induced uncertainty than other mixtures studied in this work.

-4. It was shown that the correlation from [34] works well for NH3/CH4-air and NH3/H2-air flames, where the LFS is above 9 cm/s.
+NH3/H2-air flames were less affected by the radiation-induced uncertainty than other mixtures studied in this work. - 4.
+It was shown that the correlation from [34] works well for NH3/CH4-air and NH3/H2-air flames, where the LFS is above 9 cm/s.
 However, this correlation is unable to predict the radiation-induced reduction for NH3-air flames where LFS is less than 9 cm/s, and therefore a new correlation is proposed for NH3-air flames.
-The newly developed correlation was further used to determine the radiation-corrected LFS in NH3-air flames measured by SPF experiments and reported in [13, 16, 17, 58].
-The updated correlation,

-Eq.
-5, can be used for different ranges of flame speeds regardless of the type of mixture.
+The newly developed correlation was further used to determine the radiation-corrected LFS in NH3-air flames measured by SPF experiments and reported in [13,16,17,58].
+The updated correlation, Eq.
+(5), can be used for different ranges of flame speeds regardless of the type of mixture.

-It is noted that Eq.
-(4) is only validated for NH3-air mixtures and the radiation reabsorption has not been considered in this study; however, based on [34], it is anticipated that changing the fuel type will not considerably affect the accuracy of Eq.
+It should be emphasised that Eq.
+(4) was only validated for NH_3 -air, NH_3/CH_4 -air, and NH_3/H_2 -air flames.
+Further verification needs to be carried out to expand its application to other mixtures with low laminar flame speed, i.e., $S{u,0} < 9$ cm/s.
+Hydrofluorocarbons with low LFS should be considered in future studies; however, based on [34], it is anticipated that changing the fuel type will not considerably affect the accuracy of Eq.
 (4).
 To further increase the accuracy of predicting radiation-induced uncertainty in ammonia blends in SPF experiments, future work should include the consideration of radiation reabsorption.